Why should I become a Pegasystems certified professional?

 How can I prepare for an exam?

 Pega Academy delivers in-depth programs that are designed, developed, and taught by certified experts.
 Each career path, including recommended courses for each certification, can be found on our career paths page.
 Self-study and Instructor-led courses are available for all career paths.
+Our training courses, while not required for a certification, are highly recommended for exam preparation.

 Many of Pega's certification paths have practice exams to help prepare for the types of questions that may be on the certification exam.
 Please note, however, that a passing score on the practice exam does not guarantee a passing score on the certification exam.
 Additionally, test prep sessions are offered through Pega Academy.